Skip to main content

 What to Take

 Since you will be both working and going to school full time you will need to think about packing for life in the office, in the city, and in the classroom.
-DC is truly a city of all four seasons, this being said it is beneficial to pack clothes in accordance with seasonal changes.
+DC is truly a city of all four seasons.
+This being said it is beneficial to pack clothes in accordance with seasonal changes.
 In the wintertime, DC temperatures are between the 30s and 40s.
 For the spring, temperatures are in the 60s and 70s.
 During the summer, temperatures range between 80 and 100 degrees, and rain is quite often during all four seasons, so a fold-up umbrella is needed.

 Typical Luggage Allowance